ErsatzTV/ErsatzTV/docs/user-guide/create-channels.md

 ### FFmpeg Profile

-FFmpeg Profiles are collections of encoding settings that are applied to all content on a channel.
+FFmpeg Profiles are collections of transcoding settings that are applied to all content on a channel.
 The default FFmpeg Profile is probably "good enough" for initial testing.

 ### Logo